wangyufan216/starter-hugo-research-group/content/post/20-10-27-NeuroBulletin-paper/index.md

 ---
-title: Our new paper is publised on Molecular Psychiatry!
+title: Our new paper is publised on Neuroscience Bulletin!
-date: 2022-03-09
+date: 2020-10-27
 ---

-Congrats Yaping and Lin Chai!
-Pleased to announce that our paper titled "Uncovering the genetic profiles underlying the intrinsic organization of the human cerebellum" was published on Molecular Psychiatry.
+Congratulations Bin He published his work on Neuroscience Bulletin titled “Fine-Grained Topography and Modularity of the Macaque Frontal Pole Cortex Revealed by Anatomical Connectivity Profiles?”

 <!--more-->